bryandolezal/SimpleMythDictionary/README.md

 # SimpleMythDictionary
 Simple dictionary for Age of Mythology Retold

+Reminder that either the XS code be run, or the trigger file be imported before using any of the functions below.
+You will get an error if the code for the dictionary isn't ran first.

 # Allows you to store various datatypes in a simple dictionary

 ```